 So I had Jordan build me two raised beds, I read the Vegetable Gardener’s Bible from cover to cover, and I bought seeds at our local gardening store (a heavenly place called Cofer’s that has a resident cat and so many plants and is basically just glorious).

 First I tried to start seeds.
 I must have overwatered them or something–or maybe it was just that I was using old seed packets or that the window wasn’t sunny enough–but not one plant germinated.
 NOT ONE.
 Finally, mold started to grow on the soil, and I gave up and threw the whole thing in the garbage.

 Direct seeding it’d be.
 I waited until the weather had warmed enough that frost was a distant memory, and then harassed Jordan into helping me finish the garden.
 When we finally found time to pick up compost at our local landfill, our car broke down.
 Broke down right at the dump.
 We contemplated just leaving it there.

 And as that was the only car able to transport compost, the project had to be delayed until two days later, when we were able to rope a friend with a truck into helping us.

-When at last we had two raised beds with actual dirt in them (and a car that worked again), I marched out with Linden on my hip and handfuls of seed packets.
+When at last we had two raised beds with actual dirt in them (and a car that worked again), I marched out with Indy on my hip and handfuls of seed packets.
 I’d drawn up a garden map, complete with a key, but planting quickly got out of hand.
 I forgot where I’d put things, accidentally shoved handfuls of seeds in random places, and forgot to plant zucchini altogether.
-While I planted, Linden ate grass.
+While I planted, Indy ate grass.